 Was it Shared?

 From your Dashboard you'll be able to tell who has access to each Qwilr Page.

 For example in the above screenshot only "me" (Elizabeth Jennings) has access to the Harvest Travel Plans page.
-But for "East Germany - Flight and Hotel" two users (Elizabeth Jennings and Philip Jennings).
+But for "East Germany - Flight and Hotel" two users have access: Elizabeth Jennings and Philip Jennings.
 However the account also has a 3rd user (Stavros) who doesn't have access to either page and from his view he won't see either listed in his dashboard.